 Chem-Dry Helps Homeowners Brace for 2015 Summer “Pollen Tsunami”

-As regions across the country are experiencing the effects of a particularly brutal allergy season that experts are dubbing the “Pollen Tsunami” of 2015, Chem-Dry, the world’s leading carpet and upholstery cleaning service, is arming consumers with scientifically-backed advice to significantly reduce home allergens.
+As regions across the country are experiencing the effects of a particularly brutal allergy season that experts are dubbing the “Pollen Tsunami” of 2015, Chem-Dry, the world’s leading carpet and upholstery cleaning service, is arming consumers with scientifically-backed advice to significantly reduce non-living allergens in the home.

 Typically, trees release their pollen in early spring and other plants and grasses follow suit weeks later.
 Due to the long, ruthless winter, however, trees’ pollen has been delayed and is now combining with all other pollen released this time of year.
 This has created the perfect pollen storm, with pollen collecting in thick clumps on the ground and even coating cars.

-Chem-Dry recently released a study, conducted by a leading independent air quality laboratory in a cross-section of U.S. and international homes, which proved its Hot Carbonating Extraction (HCE) cleaning process removed an average of 98 percent of common household allergens from carpets and upholstery we clean.
-When the HCE process was combined with its sanitizer, Chem-Dry was also found to remove an average of 89 percent of airborne bacteria in the home*.
+Chem-Dry recently released a study, conducted by a leading independent air quality laboratory in a cross-section of U.S. and international homes, which proved its Hot Carbonating Extraction (HCE) cleaning process removed an average of 98 percent of common non-living allergens* from carpets and upholstery we clean.

 The HCE process harnesses the power of millions of microscopic bubbles to penetrate deep into carpet fibers, lifting particles to the surface so they can be easily extracted.
 In addition, by using 80 percent less water than typical steam cleaning, the HCE process leaves carpets dry in a couple of hours versus a couple of days, also reducing the risk of mold and mildew growth.